Canada is preparing several amendments to the Cosmetic Ingredient Hotlist

 Disulfiram, Thiuram, Thiuram disulfides, and Thiuram monosulfides (CAS: 97-77-8 / 137-26-8 )

 A revision is being considered to combine these entries under a single entry for “Thiurams”.
-This entry will also encompass thiuram tetrasulfides which ...
+This entry will also encompass thiuram tetrasulfides which are not presently captured ...